Venetian Blinds in South Africa: Aluminium, Wood and Premium Options Compared

 What is Plaswood and is it better than aluminium for venetian blinds?

 Plaswood is a synthetic material that mimics the look of painted timber.
 It handles moisture as well as aluminium and offers a thicker, more substantial slat profile.
 Plaswood suits bathrooms and coastal homes where you want a wood-like look with complete moisture resistance.
 Aluminium is lighter and offers a wider colour range.
-Neither is objectively better — the right choice depends on the look you want and the room conditions.
+Neither is objectively better.
+The right choice depends on the look you want and the room conditions.

 Measure your window.
 Choose your material.
-Get an instant price online — or call Duncan for expert guidance.
+Get an instant price online, or call Duncan for expert guidance.

 Product availability and specifications may vary.
 Pricing is indicative and calculated to your exact window size at checkout.
 All advice is general and based on typical South African conditions.
 For site-specific recommendations, contact us directly.
 Hunter Douglas and Luxaflex products are available through our Blindquip agency partnership.